Celebrate Independence Day in Baja LasVegastan!

 Every summer, the Benevolent Dictatorship of Baja LasVegastan celebrates its independence from the USA.

-- This year, we would have celebrated the 203rd anniversay of King Kamehameha's defeat of the attempted Russian invasion of Hawaii, on July 19, 1817.
+• We would have celebrated the 203rd anniversay of the defeat by King Kamehameha of the attempted Russian invasion of Hawaii, on July 19, 1817.

-- Perhaps you'd like to wear both a fur hat and a hula skirt to our independence day celebration.
+• You could have worn both a fur hat and a hula skirt to our Independence Day celebration.
 Or, perhaps, a kokoshnik and surfer jams.

 Place, Date, and Time